federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ### Third Terminal

-To perform mapping (which creates a brand new database):
+To perform mapping (which creates a brand new database or overwrites the available one):

 ```bash
 roslaunch my_robot mapping.launch